Come visit us and find out why students choose Olin. Sit in on a class, have lunch with one of our students, and meet with our faculty and staff.

 Washington University Undergraduate Students

-If you're a Washington University student who is interested in pursing a Master of Accounting degree, it is recommended that you contact Nikki Lemley
+If you are a Washington University student who is interested in pursuing a MACC degree, it is recommended that you contact the Associate Director of Admissions, Nikki Lemley

 What does it take to be admitted to Olin's MACC Program?

 We review each applicant on a number of factors, looking for individuals with strong academic, professional, and extracurricular activities.
 We base our selections on your past performance, quantitative skills, and communication skills.
 To ensure diversity in each entering class, we admit students with various backgrounds, experiences, talents, and interests.

 You must have completed an undergraduate degree from an accredited institution, comparable to Washington University's four-year bachelor's degree, at the time of enrollment in the program.

 Although professional work experience is not a requirement for admission, most successful applicants have had significant internship and/or work experience prior to acceptance into the MACC program.

 While there are no specific accounting course prerequisites for admission to the MACC program, most applicants will have completed Principles of Financial Accounting, Principles of Managerial Accounting, and often other advanced accounting courses prior to entering their MACC studies.